XinYao1992/Vender-Machine/README.md

 # Vender-Machine

-This vender machine project is written in Java following object-oriented programming principles.
+This vender machine project is written in Java following object-oriented programming principles and factory pattern.

 ## Overview